 We aren't busting our asses to fabricate some homogeneous corporate circle-jerk that tries to cater to the whims of every single idiot out there.
 We know some people are going to read the website, and be offended at both our attitude and our terrible attempts at humor, and most importantly that we don't have some kind of sacrosanct reverence for the smelly, antisocial neck-beard demographic who love to whine more than have huge amounts of fun doing rad things with other people for four days.
 It's just never been us, and after 11 years, still isn't.

 Now that you are finished ranting, what should I bring?

 Aside from all your usual convention gear, we'd say comfortable shoes and your functioning brain.
 The brain is used for remembering that you are going into a social environment (that is not the Internet) with others.
 That means that you promise not to be a raging idiot to people.

 Many amazing people.
 Two of the people behind the curtain influence the core decision-making process, usually by yelling a lot.
 If you really want to meet us, head over to The Temple Games in Pawtucket, Rhode Island, or just come to the convention and look for the two people who are either running around barking orders at people, or sobbing quietly in the corner, depending on what day of the weekend it is.

 TempleCon also isn't some side project of ours; we work on this thing year round.
 Sometimes we wonder why.
 We're sure we'll find out eventually.

 I heard that TempleCon has a theme.
 Is that true?

-Yes, TempleCon's theme is that of all things Retro-Futurist.
+Yes, TempleCon's theme is all things science fiction and retro-futurism.
 We think it fits both our style and the venue we're in, as well as many of the events that appear at TempleCon.
 But, that is a discussion for a different part of the FAQ.